Ferromirum

 Ferromirum is an extinct genus of symmoriiform cartilaginous fish known from the late Devonian (mid Famennian) Ibâouane Formation in the southeastern Anti-Atlas of Morocco, with a single species Ferromirum oukherbouchi.
 It is known from a single well preserved skeleton, which is of a small individual less than half a metre in length.
 The jaws and hyoid arch are preserved uncrushed.
-The skull has large orbits (eye sockets) which have sclerotic rings.
+The skull has large orbits (eye sockets) which preserve scleral rings.
 The teeth are small and have a cladodont morphology.
 The body is slender.
 The first dorsal fin has a smooth fin spine, which curves posteriorly towards its tip.